dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ### Access Data Sequentially.

 The best way to exploit the spatial locality of the caches is to make sequential memory accesses.
-By doing so, we enable the HW prefetching mechanism (see [@sec:HwPrefetch]) to recognize the memory access pattern and bring in the next chunk of data ahead of time.
+By doing so, we enable the hardware prefetching mechanism (see [@sec:HwPrefetch]) to recognize the memory access pattern and bring in the next chunk of data ahead of time.
 An example of Row-major versus Column-Major traversal is shown in [@lst:CacheFriend].
 Notice, there is only one tiny change in the code (swapped `col` and `row` subscripts), but it has a significant impact on performance.

 The code on the left is not cache-friendly because it skips `NCOLS` elements on every iteration of the inner loop.
 This results in a very inefficient use of caches.
 In contrast, the code on the right accesses elements of the matrix in the order in which they are laid out in memory.
 Row-major traversal exploits spatial locality and is cache-friendly.
 Figure @fig:ColRowMajor illustrates the difference between the two traversal patterns.